Single Sign-On Support for Enterprise

 - Modify the login URL that users from your company will use to log into dmarcian (optional – we provide some default value if you do not care how the URL looks like).

-- Click Save and if there are no errors – your SSO configuration is complete!
+- Click Save.
+If there are no errors, your SSO configuration is complete!

 Step 3 – add users, configure access control, notify users of login URL